mpomery/CITS3403/project01/README.md

 * Contents
 * Specifications
+* Pages
+* Form Controls
+* CSS
+* Javascript
+* DHTML

 ## Specifications

 **The following is a list taken from the [project webpage](http://undergraduate.csse.uwa.edu.au/units/CITS3403/index.php?fname=project-1&project=yes)**

->1.
-A total of at least 5 pages to meet your site purpose.
+> 1. A total of at least 5 pages to meet your site purpose.
 2. Your website must support Internet Explorer, Firefox and Opera, under the version used in our Lab Linux system.
 You code must be CSS2.1 and XHTML1.1 Strict or HTML5 valid.
 Display the validation logo and the link to the validation results.
 CSS3 is required.
 Note that validation errors on CSS3 properties will not affect your mark.
 You can still display the CSS2.1 valid logo.
 3. Site Structure
     1. The site should implement a mixed structure, main pages to be linked in a hiearachical structure